Sorry, sometimes this page doesn't work on mobile devices. Use a desktop to access help with common medical problems.

 What about Pneumonia?
 Kids with pneumonia typically have 3 or more days of fever, severe cough, possible chest pains, and rapid labored breathing even when fever is down.
 These scenarios are listed above as reasons to be seen.
 If your child does not fit this scenario, then being seen just to rule out pneumonia is likely not necessary.

 Treating colds and coughs.
 Search our “medications to treat coughs and colds” guide on AskDrSears.com for guidelines on this for kids 4 years and older.
-For infants and toddlers, use steam (hot shower steam or humidifier), suction out the nose, sleep a bit upright (with a pillow under the mattress), and try natural decongestants like Sinupret liquid (find online – follow dose on bottle for kids 2 and older; give half dose for kids under 2) and cough remedies like Zarbees, or any other natural remedy.
+For infants and toddlers, use steam (hot shower steam or humidifier), suction out the nose, sleep a bit upright (with a pillow under the mattress), and try natural sinus remedies like Sinupret liquid (find online – follow dose on bottle for kids 2 and older; give half dose for kids under 2) and cough remedies like Zarbees, or any other natural remedy.

 How long are colds contagious?
 At least as long as there is fever, and a day or 2 after fever is gone.
 Colds are generally contagious for about 10 days though.
 They are possibly contagious longer if cough remains moderate to severe and as long as the runny nose persists.

-If you are worried that your child has Covid, realize that virtually all cases in children are mild and don’t require evaluation or prescription medical care.
+If you are worried that your child has Covid, realize that virtually all cases in children under 12 are mild and don’t require evaluation or prescription medical care.
 Please refer to www.CDC.gov for more information.

 You can also elect to not seek testing and simply keep your child at home for 10 days from the onset of symptoms.